Jitbit Helpdesk

 For example, if you recycle the application pool and make the first request to http://localhost/helpdesk, this URL will be used in all email notifications from Helpdesk until you recycle the app pool again.

-By default Helpdesk stores all attachments in the database.
-You can set it to store all attachments directly on disk:
+By default, Helpdesk stores all attachments in the database.
+However, you can configure it to store all attachments directly on the disk:

 1. Create folder on your hard disk, for example C:\hdfiles